Who We Are

 "A book is not only a friend, it makes friends for you.
 When you have possessed a book with mind and spirit, you are enriched.
 But when you pass it on you are enriched threefold.”

 Mary Ruthless, the owner/operator, has loved books since she was a very small child.
 So much, in fact, that she taught herself to read at the age of 3 because no one had the time to read her as many stories as she wanted to hear.
 This love of reading and stories clung, steadfastly, through childhood and adolescence.
 After changing her major many times in college at Appalachian State University, she finally decided on English Literature.
-The classes she took, with passionate and knowledgable professors, only served to increase her appetite for books.
+The classes she took, with passionate and knowledgable professors, only served to increase her appetite for literature.

 After graduation, there were many jobs and ideas about future career paths but, still, her love of books never waned.
 Mary was lucky enough to have made friends with her former boss, Karen Hall Walker, at Black Bear Books.
 When Karen mentioned she wanted to sell the store, she had to take the chance.
 Foggy Pine Books was opened on May 23rd, 2016 and stayed in our smaller space for a year and a half before moving a new, larger location in January of 2018.
 And here we are now.